jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/07.extensions/01.about/docs.en.md

 The Jaxon library's architecture is modular.
 Many of its functions are designed as extensions that are integrated into the core library.
-This is for example the case of the features of declaring classes and functions to be exported, as well as databags and pagination.
+This is for example the case of the features of declaring classes and functions to be exported, as well as databags.

 The library's features can therefore be enhanced with several types of extensions.

 [Response plugins](../response.html) are the most common.
 They add new functionality to the `Response` object and implement advanced UI features, such as dialogs or uploads.

 [Request plugins](../request.html) are less frequent.
-They add new types of objects to be registered into the library, in addition to classes and functions, they generate the corresponding Javascript code, and they process the Ajax requests sent to these objects.
+They add new types of objects to be registered into the library, in addition to classes and functions.
+Then, they generate the corresponding Javascript code, and they process the Ajax requests sent to these objects.

 [View extensions](../views.html) connect template engines to the Jaxon's view rendering API.